Azirool/Mini-Frontend-Project/README.md

 # Mini-Components Frontend Web Projects

 This GitHub repository contains five mini-components frontend web projects, each located in its respective folder.
-These projects were created using HTML and Tailwind CSS to provide simple and professional user interfaces.
+These projects were created using HTML, Tailwind CSS, and are designed to provide simple and professional user interfaces.
+Additionally, they are built with responsive website design principles in mind, ensuring a seamless experience across various devices and screen sizes.

 ## Project List